BlueSquare23/Learning_PythonOOP/Readme.md

 software is trying to solve into separate specific "domains" and "sub-domains."

 For example, let's say we were to build a streaming service from scratch.
-What would be our domain?
+What would be our domains?
 Well one way we could break it down is like this:

 * Video Stream (Core Domain)
 * Recommendations